 These scholarships are most often awarded by a school or a private organization.
 Universities award these scholarships to sweeten the deal when they’re trying to attract a certain type of student to their campus.

 Organizations or companies may offer them for a specific field of study, like STEM, or even for a certain affiliation.
-Here’s just a few examples; for a complete listing, use a free scholarship database, like Scholarship Search:

-- Colleges with free-ride scholarships: A number of colleges have these programs—The Jefferson Scholarship covers students who go to the University of Virginia; the Torch Scholars Program helps students at Northeastern University.
+- Colleges with free-ride scholarships: A number of colleges have these programs—The Jefferson Scholarship covers students who go to the University of Virginia; the Torch Scholars Program helps first-generation students at Northeastern University.
 Some schools, like Alabama State University and the University of Notre Dame also offer scholarships based on SAT/ACT scores.

 - Foundations/companies: The Jack Kent Cooke Foundation has scholarships for students with financial need in any field of study.
 The Bill & Melinda Gates Foundation offers The Gates Scholarship for use at any U.S. accredited college.
-And the Strive Foundation awards Stamps Scholarships that are good at 36 colleges around the country.
+The Strive Foundation awards Stamps Scholarships that are good at 36 colleges around the country.
 And Coca-Cola has a Scholars Program.